RunestoneInteractive/RunestoneServer/source/Graphs/graphbfs.rst

 .. figure:: Figures/wordgraph.png
    :align: center

-   A Small Word Ladder Graph
+   Figure 1: A Small Word Ladder Graph

 We could use several different approaches to create the graph we need to solve this problem.
 Let’s start with the assumption that we have a list